 Everything began innocently enough.
 The cheap bus from the airport worked out nicely and was a short walk to my hostel.
-After dumping the gear, I headed for the Adelphi Hotel to pick up my BeatleWeek bracelet to gain me access to events.
-An absolutely gorgeous brunette with penetrating eyes greeted me at the Help Desk and further convinced me that I’d made a good decision about the event.
+After dumping the gear, I headed for the Adelphi Hotel to pick up my BeatleWeek bracelet to gain access to events.
+An absolutely gorgeous brunette with penetrating eyes greeted me at the Help Desk and further convinced me that I’d made a good decision about the convention.

 HARD DAYS NIGHT SHOP – The best Beatle souvenir shop in Liverpool right at the top of Mathew Street features a “Fool on the Hill” sleeping outside.
 This area is the welcome mat of the city!

 Steps away from this sleeping derelict “The Busker” sings “Penny Lane” next to the famous Cavern Club.
-The sentimental lyrics fall to the ground in stark contrast to the scene unfolding on Mathew Street.
+The upbeat sentimental lyrics fall to the ground in stark contrast to the dreadful scene unfolding on Mathew Street.
 It’s only 3:11 pm in the afternoon, but you can already feel the crazy bubbling to the surface.

-Unfortunately, I am staying at the current ground zero of suck, the birthplace of the Beatles, better known as Mathew Street where they played 292 shows at the Cavern Club which is now a relocated simulation.
+Unfortunately, I am staying at the “current” ground zero of suck, the birthplace of the Beatles, better known as Mathew Street where they played 292 shows at the Cavern Club which is now a relocated simulation.
 Although the original pub where they drank before gigs at the Cavern is still there, “The Grapes” can’t begin to make up for utter degeneration of the hallowed street at large.

 THE GRAPES – The pub where the Beatles always grabbed a pint before performing at the Cavern.

-For God’s sakes, Mathew Street is one of the most important 100 meters in Rock Music History.
+For God’s sake, Mathew Street is one of the most important 100 meters in Rock Music History.
 It’s the flashpoint of the most influential musical movement of the 20th century!
 To maintain this hallowed ground in this condition is a disgrace.
 It’s an insult to The Beatles, The Fans, Liverpool, and Great Britain at large.
 “The Beatles Shop” at the bottom of the street has an older Beatles sculpture over the door.
 McCartney’s right hand is missing and so is Ringo’s nose.
 I mean, how can you have a proper Ringo without his bloody great hooter?

 It’s just another example of people making money off of the Beatles without showing due respect.
 It is in this same manner that Liverpool has abdicated its responsibility to the Beatles’ birthplace, figuratively and literally, by failing to welcome visitors properly and basically tarnishing the very legacy of the Beatles in the process.